marcelhoogantink/z2m-external-converter-dev/README.md

 Template to create external converters for Zigbee2MQTT in codespace.

-The environment is setup to automatically detect the API of [zigbee-herdsman-converters](https://github.com/Koenkk/zigbee-herdsman-converters).
+The environment is setup to automatically detect the API of [zigbee-herdsman-converters](https://github.com/Koenkk/zigbee-herdsman-converters) (and [zigbee-herdsman](https://github.com/Koenkk/zigbee-herdsman)).

 The editor will:
 - make suggestions (with auto-completion)